Accessible Web-based Distance Education: Principles and Best Practices Article

 On a sidenote, I’m getting my tonsils out in a couple of hours, so it may be a week or two before I post again.
 I’ll have plenty of time to think while recovering (and I’ll be on some pretty heavy painkillers), so maybe I’ll have some interesting thoughts to share when I come back.

-1. Scott Rains responds:
+1. Scott Rains says:

 Christopher - Why not use your recuperation time to answer the Call for Proposals for the Designing for the 21st Century Conference on Universal Design?